Skip to content

 Sending GRE scores involves two different processes with different costs and different options depending on when you act.
 Understanding how ScoreSelect works before test day will save you money and give you more control over what programs see.

-The 4 Free Reports on Test Day
+How the 4 Free Reports on Test Day Work

 On test day, after your test is complete, ETS gives you the option to designate up to 4 institutions to receive your scores for free.
 These designations happen during the score reporting screen at the testing center, after you decide to keep your scores.